 Speckled Trout, Striped Bass, Rainbow Smelt, Atlantic Salmon, Gaspereau, Blueback Herring and American Eels are a sampling of some species of fish that have been recorded in the Gaspereau River.

 Located on Station Street is the Village Wharf.
 During the spring Herring season, there are still a few fishermen seeking the shelter of the harbor to moor their vessels here.
 It is a spectacular sight!
-The wharf also features a boat slip, which allows for easy access to the Gaspereau River and Baie Verte for recreational boaters and commercial fishermen.
+The wharf also features a boat slip, which allows for easy access to the Gaspereau River and Baie Verte for recreational boaters and fishermen.